Blast545/ign_tutorials/README.md

 As homework, can you tackle some challenges to continue the work provided here?

 * Try sending commands to the robot using directly the Ignition Transport layer.
-* Can you run this tutorial using a different physics engine?
+* Can you change the launchile to use a different physics engine?
 Like TPE.
 * The `diff_drive.sdf` example world (`ign_ws/src/ign-gazebo/examples/worlds/diff_drive.sdf`) does not use the same `cmd_vel` topic to receive velocity commands, can you modify the commands to make it work in this scenario?
-* The Diff::drive plugin also provides odometry information output within the Ignition.
-Can you run another bridge to get this output into ROS?

 Want to dig deeper inside Ignition gazebo?
 Browse the following links: